 It is basically done by optimizing the sharp rising and falling square wave pulses into a gently rising and falling waveform.
 This is executed by chopping or breaking the exiting square waves into number of uniform pieces.

 In the actual sinewave, the waveform is created through an exponential rise and fall pattern where the sinusoidal wave gradually ascend and descend in the course of its cycles.

 In the proposed idea, the waveform is not executed in an exponential, rather the square waves are chopped into pieces which ultimately takes the shape of a sinewave after some filtration.

 The "chopping" is done by feeding a calculated PWM to the gates of the FET via a BJT buffer stage.

 A typical circuit design for converting the SG3525 waveform into a pure sinewave waveform is shown below.
 This design is actually an universal design which may be implemented for upgrading all square wave inverters into sinewave inverters.

-As may be in the above diagram, the lower two BC547 transistors are triggered by a PWM feed or input, which causes them to switch according to the PWM ON/OFF duty cycles.
+As may be in the above diagram, the lower two diodes are connected to a PWM feed or input, which causes the transistors to switch according to the PWM ON/OFF duty cycles.

-This in turn rapidly switch the 50Hz pulses of the BC547/BC557 coming from the SG3525 output pins.
+This in turn rapidly chop the 50Hz pulses at the bases of the BC547/BC557 coming from the SG3525 output pins.

-The above operation ultimately force the mosfets also to turn ON and OFF number of times for each of the 50/60Hz cycles and consequently produce a similar waveform at the output of the connected transformer.
+The above operation ultimately force the mosfets also to turn ON and OFF in the same pattern as the SPWM for each of the 50/60Hz cycles.
+This SPWM is then induced into the transformer primary by the MOSFETs, consequently producing a sine waveform at the output or the secondary side of the transformer.